 The high point of any Old Ghost Road experience!
 Enjoy a night dining and luxuriating at the Rough and Tumble Bush Lodge before setting out along the northern end of The Old Ghost Road, up the Mokihinui Gorge to a pre-arranged helicopter rendezvous later that day.
 From here, prepare to be blown away by the scenic flight (with all your gear) as you are lifted to the top of The Old Ghost Road, landing at your destination for the night, Ghost Lake hut.
-Cross your fingers for one of Ghost Lake’s world-class sunrises the following morning and then set off on 30km of glorious (mainly) downhill riding or hiking to where your shuttle transportation awaits, returning you to your starting point.
+Cross your fingers for one of Ghost Lake’s world-class sunrises the following morning and then set off on 30km of glorious (mainly) downhill riding or hiking to where your shuttle transportation or your own vehicle awaits.

 From NZ$1,340 pp (2 pax) | NZ$880 pp (4 pax) | NZ$840 pp (6 pax)